mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the compromised epochs.

-If the adversary is passive, it is expected from the PCS properties of the MLS protocol that, as soon as an honest Commit message is sent by the compromised party, the next epochs will provide message secrecy.
+If the adversary is passive, it is expected from the PCS properties of the MLS protocol that, as soon as the compromised party remediates the compromise and sends an honest Commit message, the next epochs will provide message secrecy.

 If the adversary is active, the adversary can follow the protocol and perform updates on behalf of the compromised party with no ability for an honest group to